dacrands/gatsby-blog/src/pages/10-7-18/index.md

 I will demonstrate how to activate a Python environment on a Windows OS, simply because Windows users have it hard enough as it is.

-I love *PowerShell,* but when it comes to Python virtual-environments, you'll want to use the command prompt.
+I love *PowerShell,* but when it comes to Python virtual-environments you'll want to use the command prompt.
 We have a lot to cover in this post, so I won't go in-depth as to why we are using the latter versus the former, though I encourage you to play around with both options to discover the answer organically.

 ```commandline
 C:\> activate flaskenv